Researching Calgary’s Heritage Buildings, Homes and Sites

 Search the following image archives online:

-- Calgary Public Library’s Community Heritage and Family History Digital Library
+- Calgary Public Library’s Williams and Harris Shared History Centre

 - Peel’s Prairie Provinces Prairie Postcards at the University of Alberta